How Many Times Can You Take the UK Driving Test?

 How many times can you take the UK driving test in 2026?

 There is no DVSA formal limit on the number of times you can attempt the UK category B (car) practical driving test.
 The rules require a valid provisional licence, a theory test pass within the previous 2 years, a minimum 10 working day cooling period between attempts, and payment of the DVSA fee each time (£62 weekday, £75 evening or weekend).
-The practical limits are cost and the retake plateau where pass probability stops improving meaningfully above 4 to 5 attempts.
-The average UK candidate passes in 2.05 attempts; 92 percent pass within 4 attempts; 97 percent within 6.
+The practical limits are cost and the modest drop in pass probability from 48.92 percent at attempt 1 to 42.51 percent at attempt 6 or more (DRT121D 2024-25).
+The weighted average UK candidate passes in roughly 2.0 attempts; around 93 percent of successful candidates pass within 4 attempts; around 96 percent within 5.

 Is there a UK driving test attempt limit in 2026?